 - Work for your room - Hostels in Japan let you work for your room.
 You’ll spend a few hours in the morning cleaning and you’ll get free accommodation for as long as you want.
 The Khao San Hostel chain always has spots available.

-- Couchsurf – Using sites like Couchsurfing that allow you to stay with locals not only gets you a free place to stay but lets you interact and learn about local life.
-Make sure you ask early – the response rate is not good!
+- Couchsurf - Using sites like Couchsurfing that allow you to stay with locals not only gets you a free place to stay but lets you interact and learn about local life.
+Make sure you ask early – the response rate in Japan is not always good!

 Top Things to Do

 - See the Hachiko Statue – The Hachiko Statue is a life-sized statue of a dog from 1925.
 The dog’s owner died but every day the dog still went to the train station to wait for him to return from work.
 It signals loyalty and devotion to the Japanese and is a popular monument.
 The statue stands in front of the Shibuya Station.

 - Visit the Tokyo Tower – Resembling the Eiffel Tower, the Tokyo Tower is taller than its European version, and made entirely of steel.
 You can pay $15 USD to go all the way to the top floor.